 Criteria Commentary Bulk density On the new drilling, bulk densities were determined on 15 to 30 cm drill core pieces every 1m in ore and every 10m in waste.
 On the historical drilling the bulk densities were determined on drill core at each sample submitted for chemical analysis.
 Bulk density determinations adopted the weight in air /weight in water method using a suspended or hanging scale.
 The mineralized material is not significantly porous, nor is the waste rock.
 A total of 39,313 bulk density measurements have been completed.
 Of these, 4,040 were included in the analysis and are within the defined mineralised domains - and 4,031 are from fresh or transitional material leaving only 9 measurements from saprolite or oxide material.
 Oxide and saprolite material are excluded from the reported resource.
 Fresh and transitional measurements from within the mineralised domains we analysed statistically by domain and depth from surface and compared to Ni, Fe and S. A reasonable correlation was defined against Fe due to the magnetite in the system.
 The bulk density values assigned the mineralised domains by oxidation were as follows: Oxide: 2.0 Saprolite: 2.3 Transition: 2.6 Fresh: by regression against estimated Fe using: BD = (fe_ok(0.0323)) + 2.6276 Classification The Mineral Resource has been classified on the basis of confidence in the geological model, continuity of mineralised zones, drilling density, confidence in the underlying database, a combination of search volume and number of data used for the estimation plus availability of bulk density information.
 Indicated Mineral Resources are defined nominally on 50mE x 40mN spaced drilling and Inferred Mineral Resources nominally 100mE x 100mN with consideration given for the confidence of the continuity of geology and mineralisation.
 Oxide and saprolite material are excluded from the Mineral Resource.
 The Jaguar Mineral Resource in part has been classified as Indicated with the remainder as Inferred according to JORC 2012.
-Audits or reviews In March 2021 the Company delivered the second Mineral Resource estimate completed by the Company together with independent resources specialist Trepanier Pty Ltd. The model was reviewed by Entech as part of their independent mining study that underpins the March 2021 Base Case Scoping Study.
+Audits or reviews This is the second Mineral Resource estimate completed by the Company.
+The current model was reviewed by Entech as part of their independent mining study.
 Discussion of relative accuracy/ confidence The relative accuracy of the Mineral Resource estimate is reflected in the reporting of the Mineral Resource as per the guidelines of the 2012 JORC Code.
 The statement relates to global estimates of tonnes and grade.